davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/to-be.png)

-Which splits really cleanly into present tense:
+Which splits really cleanly into the present tense:

 ![](images/flat/to-be-present.png)

-And past:
+And the past:

 ![](images/flat/to-be-past.png)